Royal Society of NSW News & Events

 In Sydney, these include:

-• Ordinary General Meetings (OGMs), held in the Gallery Room (Mitchell Buiding) of the State Library of NSW normally at 6.00 for 6.30 pm on the first Wednesday of each alternate, even-numbered month (February, April, June, August, October, and December).
+• Ordinary General Meetings (OGMs), normally held at the State Library of NSW normally at 6.00 for 6.30 pm on the first Wednesday of each alternate, even-numbered month (February, April, June, August, October, and December).
 The OGMs comprise Society business, reports from Council, and the induction of new members and Fellows into the Society.
 They are followed by a public lecture presented by an eminent speaker and are preceded by drinks, available from a cash bar in an adjacent room.
 All OGMs are open to the public.
 Registration for these events is required and there is a small charge to cover the costs associated with holding these meetings in the State Library.

 • Online meetings, conducted as Zoom webinars, which are held normally at 6.30 pm on the first Wednesday of each alternate, odd-numbered month (March, May, July, September, and November).
 All online meetings are open to the public and there is no charge for attendance.